dart-lang/pub-dev/doc/api.md

 }
 ```

 The API returns the top package names on `pub.dev`.
-At the moment we
-limit the result length at the maximum of 20000 package names, this
-limit may change in the future.
+To reduce payload size the
+result may not include all package names.
+The size limitation is subject to change.

 The response is always a gzip-ed JSON content, and should be cached
 on the client side  for at least 8 hours between requests (as indicated